Komala-24/phishGuard/readme.md

 Feel free to fork, improve, or create issues.
 Help make the web a safer place!

 ---
-Great!
-Here's your finalized `README.md` file ready for use.
-You can copy this into your project root directory as `README.md` and push it to GitHub.

----

 ## 📁 Project Structure